 A computerized maintenance management system (CMMS) is software that enables maintenance managers to manage data about maintenance operations, equipment, preventive maintenance, assets, work orders stock, workflows, safety adherence, and teams.
 The following is a brief overview of what a Computerized Maintenance Management System is.

 Businesses that rely heavily on physical assets can use a computerized maintenance management system to digitally plan, track, measure, and optimize maintenance activities.
 With a Computerized Maintenance Management System software platform and workflow, you can manage all aspects of your maintenance operation, including reactive, preventive, and predictive maintenance.
 Additionally, it centralizes information about facility maintenance and enables you to automate virtually any asset maintenance task.

 Furthermore, Computerized Maintenance Management System eliminates paperwork and time-consuming tasks, freeing employees to focus on more critical tasks and be more productive and proactive.
-Computerized Maintenance Management System, also called computerized maintenance management information systems (CMMIS), are used in various industries, including manufacturing, oil and gas production, power generation, construction, and transportation.
+Computerized Maintenance Management System, also called computerized maintenance management information systems (CMMIS), they are used in various industries, including manufacturing, oil and gas production, power generation, construction, and transportation.
 Schools, churches, and other nonprofits use CMMS to track work orders across campus-based facilities.